SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/index.rst

 - `GHDL <http://ghdl.free.fr/>`_ **(experimental)**
 - `Icarus Verilog <http://iverilog.icarus.com/>`_ **(experimental)**

-Using external HDL simulators it is possible to directly test the generated HDL sources without increasing the SpinalHDL codebase complexity.
+With external HDL simulators it is possible to directly test the generated HDL sources without increasing the SpinalHDL codebase complexity.

 How SpinalHDL simulates the hardware with Verilator backend
 -----------------------------------------------------------